 Plants grow and thrive in many different climates.
-If a plant is considered an annual or perennial for your area, that is dependent on the cold climate of winter your garden will experience.
+If a plant is considered an annual or perennial for your area, that is dependent on the cold climate your garden will experience in winter.
 When adding plants to your garden, it is important to be aware of your zone and the plant hardiness zone.
 Plant hardiness zones range from 1 to 9.
 Zone 1 plants are the hardiest and able to withstand winter temperatures of -46 °C (below -50 °F).

 - Zone 0: below -46°C